 An issue that came up last year is a case in point.
 The Beaucatcher Greenway has been an Asheville dream since 1920, which is why the City has preserved a right-of-way over most of the intended route.
 After about five years of planning by the Parks and Recreation Department the idea had come to a decision point.
 Along with many citizens, and several Council members, I made time to walk the route—where there is already an unpaved path (perhaps originally a logging road.)
 I studied the plan.
 I raised serious objections.
 In the last two days before our Council vote changes were made in accord with the objections I had raised and the new plan was said to save many trees and about $200,000.
 Because so many citizens expressed high favor for the project I then voted “Yes” to move the plan along, despite my misgivings about the scope and scale of the project.

 Many months later we now have a new estimate of costs.
 Instead of the “about $2 million” minus the “about $200,000” the current estimate is “about $5 million.”
 This project is very unlikely to be completed in my lifetime.
-(I’m 66.)
+(I’m 66, and a skeptic.)

 Another very clear example involves a 2015 development plan approved by City Council.
 Investors in the proposed subdivision needed Council approval for their plan.
 Neighbors had filed a Protest Petition, which meant the developers needed a “super majority” of Council to win approval and they knew I opposed the plan.
 They couldn’t lose another Council vote – and so accepted a greenway right-of-way proposal supported by other Council members.
 My opposition made this “win” possible, and similar scenarios play out over and over again.